Explore APIs on the Postman API Network

 Explore the Postman API Network

-You can discover public APIs, workspaces, teams, collections, and Flows on the Postman API Network:
+You can discover public APIs, workspaces, teams, collections, and flows on the Postman API Network:

-• The Search Postman box at the top of the page searches all Postman teams, workspaces, collections, APIs, and Flows by default.
+• The Search Postman box at the top of the page searches all Postman teams, workspaces, collections, APIs, and flows by default.
 You can also change the scope to Public API Network to limit your search to the Postman API Network.

 • Spotlight highlights the latest exciting, useful, and noteworthy contributions to the Postman API Network, handpicked by the experts at Postman.